-Courses Re quired for the Major: Units

-MATH 150 Calculus with Analytic Geometry I 5

-MATH 151 Calculus with Analytic Geometry II 4
+MATH 150 Calculus with Analytic Geometry I 5 MATH 151 Calculus with Analytic Geometry II 4 MATH 252 Calculus with Analytic Geometry III 4

-PHYS 195 Mechanics 5

-PHYS 196 Electricity and Magnetism 5

-General Education: In addition to the courses listed above, students must complete one of the general education options listed on page 71:
+General Education: In addition to the courses listed above, students must complete one of the following general education options:

-- The IGETC pattern (page 93) is accepted by all CSU campuses and most UC campuses and majors.
-It is also accepted by some private/ independent or out of state universities. - The CSU GE pattern (page 100) is accepted by all CSU campuses and some private/independent or out of state universities.
-It is not accepted by the UC system. - The San Diego Community College District General Education pattern (page 76) may be appropriate for students transferring to a private/ independent or out of state university or to a high-unit major.
-Students selecting this option should meet with a counselor to determine the appropriate General Education courses for their individual transfer goals.
+- The IGETC pattern (page 99) is accepted by all CSU campuses and most UC campuses and majors.
+It is also accepted by some private/ independent or out of state universities. - The CSU GE pattern (page 107) is accepted by all CSU campuses and some private/independent or out of state universities.
+It is not accepted by the UC system.

+It is strongly recommended that students consult with a counselor to determine which general education option is most appropriate for their individual educational goals.

-Electives as needed to meet minimum of 60 units required for the degree.
+Electives as needed to meet maximum of 60 units required for the degree.